“Women can be the worst misogynists.”

 If we let the logic that a woman cannot be both feminine and powerful dictate our choices, then we are simply reinforcing the patriarchal norms that have been stunting our growth for ages.
 Why would we even let this be part of the discussion?
 If a woman powerful enough to become CEO of Yahoo doesn’t share her secrets, something men would never expect from one another, she is doing her sisters wrong?
 Come on, we can do better than this.

 And for the icing, look at one of gossip media’s favorite pastimes: Gwyneth Paltrow bashing.
 If you press people on why, it’s exactly because she DOES show how hard she works, and shares her secrets.
-Yes, she is privileged by her stardom and yes her dietary, clothing and fitness recommendations often fall above many of our income brackets.
+Yes, some of her recommendations can fall above some income brackets.
 But why does this lead to such vitriol toward a woman who obviously has a strong work ethic, clearly invests in the well being of her family, and cares about her health and yes, God forbid, her appearance?
 Are they seeking advice from Mama June, who is bashed for the opposite aesthetic?
-And before we fault any of them for putting their lives on display for the public, we must remember that the public appetite for the personal lives of celebrities, CEOs and Momagers is what drives the wealth of glossies, gossip sites and reality shows devoted to them.
+And before we fault any of them for being in the public eye, we must remember that the public appetite for the personal lives of celebrities, CEOs and Momagers is what drives the wealth of glossies, gossip sites and reality shows devoted to them.
 Clearly women won’t let women win.
 Mayer is bashed for not sharing, while Paltrow is bashed for the opposite.

 Perhaps it comes from that fact that our appetite for advice is often layered with the feeling that the advice is really an admonition.
 Ms. Mayer is successful and so is Ms. Paltrow.
 It seems this success is what women can’t tolerate.